jessamynsmith/eggtimer-server/README.md

     mkvirtualenv eggtimer --python=/path/to/python3
     pip install -r requirements/development.txt

-Ensure you have node installed (I recommend using homebrew), then use npm to install JavaScript dependencies:
+Ensure you have node installed (I recommend using homebrew on OSX), then use npm to install Javacript dependencies:

     npm install